 - Published: Sunday, 30 December 2012

-IPCRI involves Jewish and Arab/Palestinian teenagers from mixed areas in Israel in a process of developing joint community projects that improve shared citizenship.
+IPCRI's "Young Leaders - Partners for Change" project involved Jewish and Arab/Palestinian teenagers from mixed areas in Israel in a process of developing joint community initiatives that promote shared citizenship.

-This USAID-funded project works in mixed Jewish and Arab/Palestinian cities and areas in Israel.
+This USAID-funded project worked in mixed Jewish and Arab/Palestinian cities and areas in Israel.
 These are mixed but segregated cities and areas that face many challenges for the Jewish majority and the Arab/Palestinian minority.
-By bringing together young people from both communities this project creates a Partnership for Change led by youth.
-The participants are involved in a process in which they reflect on their identity and the situation within their city, learn to understand the experiences and circumstances of "the other" and engage in hands-on community development work that improves the communities in which they live.
+By bringing together young people from both communities, this project created a partnership for change led by youth.
+The participants were involved in a process in which they reflected on their identity and the situation within their city, learned to understand the experiences and circumstances of "the other," and engaged in hands-on community development work that improved the communities in which they lived.

-This project wants to achieve mutual recognition and joint social action that promote a sense of shared citizenship, justice and equality.
-By approaching the improvement of the city as a shared project, a shared responsibility, the participating youth can counter the trends of segregation and alienation.
+This project hoped to achieve mutual recognition and joint social action that promoted a sense of shared citizenship, justice, and equality.
+By approaching the improvement of the city as a shared project, a shared responsibility, the participating youth could counter the trends of segregation and alienation.

 Where we stand now

 The project ended in December 2013 and had over 300 teenager participants.
 The community projects included a song competition in Jaffa and a joint community center in Ramle-Lod.
 On December 30th, IPCRI, USAID and Bull Productions premiered a documentary filming the transformation of the participants.
-For more information about this project please visit the website dedicated to the project: click here or on the facebook page
+For more information about this project please visit its facebook page.